MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-user-scenarios.md

 * To be mentally challenged in ways that I am not challenged in daily life.

 ### Arena participant scenario

 Will is human resources manager during the week, and Gears of War fan on the weekend.
 After a long week of diffusing personnel problems, competing in Gears of War tournaments gives him a much-needed outlet.

 Tournaments challenge Will mentally, and he thrives on the rollercoaster of emotions provoked by an organized competition.
-He progresses from edging his way past opposing teams in the standings—earning top seeding in the process—to dominating matches, proving his skills, and earning a seat in the final matchup.
+Will progresses from edging his way past opposing teams in the standings—earning top seeding in the process—to dominating matches, proving his skills, and earning a seat in the final matchup.

 ## Motivation type: Social affiliation